MobiFlight/mobiflight-pcbs/cube-adapter/README.md

 ### LEDs 1 - 6
 All LEDs are using PWM enabled pins and can be dimmed in MobiFlight.
-It is recommended to add a apropriate resistor for you LED.
+It is recommended to add an apropriate resistor for you LED.
 More information: https://github.com/MobiFlight/MobiFlight-Connector/wiki/Input-and-Output-devices#led--output

 Left pin is Ground, right pin is VCC.

 ### Switch 1 - 5 (On-On)
-Connector is designed for On-On switches or two position switches.
+Connector is designed for On-On switches, two or three position switches.
 More information: https://github.com/MobiFlight/MobiFlight-Connector/wiki/Input-and-Output-devices#buttons-and-switches

-Left pin is Button 1, middle pin is GND, right pin is Button 2.
+* Left pin is GND
+* middle pin is Button 1
+* right pin is Button 2

-### Switch 6 - 10 (On-Off-On)
+### Switch 6 - 10 (On-On)
-Connector is designed for On-Off-On switches or three position switches.
+Connector is designed for On-On switches, two or three position switches.
 More information: https://github.com/MobiFlight/MobiFlight-Connector/wiki/Input-and-Output-devices#buttons-and-switches

-* Left pin is Button 1,
+* left pin is GND,
-* middle pin is GND,
+* middle pin is Button 1,
 * right pin is Button 2.

 ### 7-Segment 1